querolita/mina-book/src/crypto/plonk/overview.md

 - everything will be used in the final protocol section that describes our variant of PLONK.

 TODO: what are the new parts in our variants?
 What are the removed parts?

+## Stuff that needs to be written somewhere

+* you choose the domain size when creating the constraint system for a circuit.
+Thus, the domain size depends on the circuit you're using, not on the (pasta) curves.